opensearch-project/project-website/_posts/2025-11-06-lucene-hnsw-performance-deep-dive.md

   - akhilpathivada
 description: "Understand how Lucene HNSW performance in OpenSearch depends on the OS page cache, not the JVM heap, and learn how to size memory for fast, consistent vector search."
 meta_keywords: "Lucene, HNSW, vector search, performance, OS page cache, OpenSearch, k-NN"
-excerpt: "Learn the deep connection between system RAM and Lucene HNSW query performance, and discover why the OS page cache—not the JVM heap—is the key to sustained, high-speed vector search."
+excerpt: "Learn about the deep connection between system RAM and Lucene HNSW query performance, and discover why the OS page cache—not the JVM heap—is the key to sustained, high-speed vector search."
 ---

 You’ve built a powerful vector search application with the [OpenSearch k-NN plugin](https://opensearch.org/docs/latest/search-plugins/knn/index/), and the performance is incredible.
 Queries are fast and results are relevant.
 But as you add more data, something changes: query times become slow and unpredictable, and your CPU isn’t even maxed out.
 You’re left staring at dashboards, wondering what’s going on.

-This behavior points not to the JVM heap, but to the most critical and frequently overlooked resource for this workload: the server’s available system RAM.
+This behavior points not to the JVM heap but to the most critical and frequently overlooked resource for this workload: the server’s available system RAM.

-By the end of this article, you’ll understand the deep connection between this system RAM, your Lucene segments, and k-NN query performance.
-You’ll learn why the familiar JVM heap isn’t the main story here, and how to diagnose bottlenecks and configure your cluster for optimal, sustained speed.
+By the end of this post, you’ll understand the deep connection between this system RAM, your Lucene segments, and k-NN query performance.
+You’ll learn why the familiar JVM heap isn’t the main story here and how to diagnose bottlenecks and configure your cluster for optimal, sustained speed.

 ---